 Aforementioned goes directly with research done by Accenture:

 ” Using such a blockchain process, Accenture estimates that an O&G company could save at least five percent in freight spend through improved invoice accuracy, reduction of overpayments, and disintermediation of third party service providers.
 For example, a firm with $10 billion in annual revenue, and $600 million in freight spend, could see a reduction of five percent in its costs, or $30 million in savings.”

 Trading mechanics of the Oil and Gas industry

-Oil is one of the most famous trading commodities on the world markets.
+Oil is one of the most famous trading commodities on world markets.
 Price movements and volatility remain present all the time as a massive amount of information is influencing the price.
-Currently, the whole system is based on several very complex ledgers which track trading and transactions over this commodity.
+Currently, the whole system is based on several very complex ledgers that track trading and transactions over this commodity.
 These systems are centralized and incredibly hard to manage as they are open to manipulation, hacking and corruption.

 But what exactly is the value proposition for commodity trading in the O&G Industry?
 By implementing blockchain tech, there is a possibility to reduce costs that are associated with updating, maintaining and securing the trading system.
 Consequently, it lowers the costs related to data management, visibility, settlement drawbacks, conflict resolution, and inter-system comms.

 BTL Group, an enterprise blockchain company has recently finished a pilot project with ENI, BP, and Wien Energie.
 The pilot has demonstrated how the use of blockchain technology could cut costs of gas trading by 30%-40%.
 The company also plans to test the platform with other commodities.

 On that note, blockchain tech can be implemented into the exchange of specific data related to the operations of certain midstream companies.